 Intimidate is a deprecated evasion ability, which means it has been replaced and is no longer printed on new cards.
 However, you may come across players who use intimidate in casual play, so it’s good to know how it works, how to use it, and how to beat it!

 Intimidate narrows the field of potential blockers for creatures with the ability.
 Let’s use an example to see how this works.

-So, if you are playing a mono-coloured blue deck without any artifact creatures, you could be in a lot of trouble facing a different colored deck utilizing intimidate!
+So, if you are playing a mono-colored blue deck without any artifact creatures, you could be in a lot of trouble facing a different colored deck utilizing intimidate!

 Intimidate vs Colourless Creature (Non-Artifact)

-In Magic: The Gathering, creatures generally belong to at least one of the five colours represented in the game.
-However, some creatures are colourless.
+In Magic: The Gathering, creatures generally belong to at least one of the five colors represented in the game.
+However, some creatures are colorless.

 Suppose you attack your opponent with a Bladetusk Boar, a 3/2 red creature with intimidate.
-They only have a Barrage Tyrant, a 5/3 colourless creature.
-Because colourless creatures can’t block creatures with intimidate (unless they are also artifact creatures), your opponent’s Barrage Tyrant can’t block your Bladetusk Boar, and would take three damage.
+They only have a Barrage Tyrant, a 5/3 colorless creature.
+Because colorless creatures can’t block creatures with intimidate (unless they are also artifact creatures), your opponent’s Barrage Tyrant can’t block your Bladetusk Boar, and would take three damage.

 However, if Barrage Tyrant were somehow able to gain intimidate, the Bladetusk Boar would also be powerless to block it.
-This is because, again, the two cards do not share a colour.
+This is because, again, the two cards do not share a color.